farcloser/tarmac/README.md

 ## After that...

-Possibly, from another machine:
+Typically, migrating stuff from a template or another machine dump.

+Dump it:
 `brew bundle dump --file=MigrateBrewfile`

-And:
+Load it:
 `brew bundle install --file=MigrateBrewfile`

 Or any other way to setup your environment.